Camino (web browser): History

 While version 0.7 was primarily a Netscape-driven release kept afloat at the end by open source, version 0.8 was, according to lead developer Pinkerton, "a triumph of open source and open process.
 People from all around the world helped with patches, QA, bug triage, localization, artwork, and evangelism."

 In March 2005, Camino's Web site was moved from the Mozilla Foundation's domain mozilla.org to the Camino Project's domain caminobrowser.org.

 In September 2005, Pinkerton accepted a position at Google where he worked closely with Google's Firefox team and continued to work on Camino during his "twenty percent" time.

 Camino 1.0, released on February 14, 2006, was the first browser of the Mozilla family to appear as a universal binary, thanks largely to the efforts of Mark Mentovai, another of the Camino developers.

 Camino 2.0, released on November 18, 2009, introduced many new interface features to the browser including movable tabs and tab preview.
 It was the first Camino release to be Acid2-compliant.

 With the release of Camino 2.1 in 2011, the developers announced plans to transition to WebKit for future versions, as Mozilla had dropped support for Gecko embedding.

 The final release was 2.1.2 released on March 14, 2012.

-On May 30, 2013, Stuart Morgan announced on Camino Blog that Camino has reached its end and is no longer being developed.
+On May 30, 2013, Stuart Morgan announced on Camino Blog that Camino had reached its end and was no longer being developed.

 Standards compliance

 Camino 2.0, released on November 18, 2009, introduced many new interface features to the browser including moveable tabs and tab preview.
 It was the first Camino release to be Acid2-compliant.

 The final release (2.1.2) scores a 99/100 on the Acid3 test.

-Camino's HTML5 support via the HTML5 test standards testbed is limited.
+Camino's HTML5 support via the HTML5test standards testbed is limited.